Two missing after cargo ships collide in the Baltic Sea near Sweden and Denmark | DW | 13.12.2021

 Two cargo ships collided in the Baltic Sea off the coast of the Swedish city of Ystad and the Danish island Bornholm.
 One of the ships has capsized, and search and rescue teams are looking for at least two people.

-The Danish cargo ship Karin Hoej capsized after colliding with British cargo ship Scot Carrier, between Ystad and Bornholm, on the Baltic Sea

-Two cargo ships collided in foggy conditions in the Baltic Sea Monday off the coast of the southern Swedish city of Ystad and the Danish island of Bornholm, Swedish Maritime Administration authorities said.
+Two cargo ships collided in the Baltic Sea Monday off the coast of the southern Swedish city of Ystad and the Danish island of Bornholm, Swedish Maritime Administration authorities said.

 Jonas Franzen, the head of communications at the Swedish Maritime Administration, told DW that his agency suspects that two cargo ships, one Danish flagged and the other British, collided.
 The incident occurred in Swedish territorial waters.

-The Danish ship, the 55-meter Karin Hoej, capsized and was carrying no cargo at the time.
-The Danish defense joint operations center told Reuters the two on board at the time are missing.
+The Danish ship capsized and was carrying no cargo at the time.

-Soren Hoj, the managing director of the shipping company Rederiet Hoj that owns the Karin Hoej, told Reuters, "I can confirm an accident has happened, but I do not know the circumstances."

-Hoj said the ship was en route to Nykobing Falster in southern Denmark from Sodertalje in Sweden at the time of the accident.

-The 90-meter, British-registered Scot Carrier is "not in distress" and "is helping in the search right now," Franzen said.
-The Scot Carrier was traveling to Montrose in Scotland from Salacgriva, Latvia.
+The British ship is "not in distress" and "is helping in the search right now," Franzen said.

-The water where the crash occurred is around four to six degrees Centigrade (39 to 43 degrees Fahrenheit), according to the Danish Meteorological Institute.

-More than five hours after the crash, rescue workers were still combing the seas amid debris from the collision.
-Swedish divers were on standby.

-The Swedish coast guard sent two surveillance aircraft to the site and one rescue ship with two more on their way from Malmö and Gotland while the Danes dispatched a rescue boat from Bornholm island as well as a rescue chopper.
+The Danes dispatched a rescue boat from Bornholm island as well as a rescue chopper.

-"A preliminary investigation into gross negligence in maritime traffic is being conducted under the direction of prosecutors," the Swedish coast guard said in a statement.
+One of the ships was 90 meters long and the other 55 meters long (295 and 180 feet respectively), Swedish agency TT reported, citing the Swedish coast guard spokesman.

 Collisions such as the one Monday in the Baltic Sea are rare.